kukolev/neverless/knowledge_base/spec.md

 * Enemy - special NPC hostile to the player
 * Respawn point - coordinates at location where enemy appears
 * Portal - place where player is able to move to other location
+* Event - event happened in game.
+Events might be displayed on GUI.

 ## Features